 Here, we take a different view on data assimilation methods for mantle circulation models by focusing on how to take into account the uncertainties in plate tectonic reconstructions.
-For almost a decade, 3-D spherical mantle convection models have shown the capability to self-consistently produce plate-like tectonics at their surface (Walzer and Hendel, 2008; Van Heck and Tackley, 2008; Yoshida, 2008; Foley and Becker, 2009).
-These models physically link surface tectonics comparable to that of the Earth to mantle convection processes (Coltice et al., 2012; Rolf et al., 2014; Mallard et al., 2016).
-In Bocher et al. (2016), we took advantage of this link to build a sequential data assimilation algorithm able to integrate plate reconstructions into a mantle
+For almost a decade, 3-D spherical mantle convection models have shown the capability to self-consistently produce plate-like tectonics at their surface (Walzer and Hendel, 2008; Van Heck and the Earth to mantle convection processes (Coltice et al., 2012; Rolf et al., 2014; Mallard et al., 2016).
+In Bocher et al. (2016), we took advantage of this link to build a sequential data assimilation algorithm able to integrate plate reconstructions into a mantle convection code while taking into account the uncertainties on those plate tectonic reconstructions.
+This technique assimilates a time series of surface observations chronologically, by repeating two stages, analysis and forecast, until all observations are